 WHO HAS ACCESS TO PERSONAL DATA AND WHO THE SCHOOL SHARES IT WITH

-Occasionally, the School will need to share personal information relating to its community with third parties, such as:
+Data sharing.
+Occasionally, the School, including its trustees and Governing Council, will need to share personal information relating to its community with third parties, such as:

 - professional advisers (e.g. lawyers, insurers, PR advisers and accountants);

 - Stage 3 complaints panels, which will include independent panel members;

 - Third parties and their advisers in the event of any restructure of the School; and